 - Tell your kids they do not have your permission to smoke and, if they start, they're not allowed to do it in your house or anywhere around your family.

 If your child already smokes, you're not alone.
-In 2015, about 2 out of every 100 middle school students and 9 out of every 100 high school students reported that they'd smoked cigarettes in the past month.
+In 2023, about 430,000 U.S. middle school and high school students reported that they'd smoked cigarettes in the past month.
 Nearly half of kids who smoke will become regular smokers, and almost all smokers started their habit before age 21.